chaudron/ovs_perf/README.md

-## Setup the T-Rex host to run the actual PVP script
+## Setup the TRex host to run the actual PVP script
-As our T-Rex machine has enough resources to also run the PVP script we decided to run it there.
+As our TRex machine has enough resources to also run the PVP script we decided to run it there.
 However, in theory, you can run the PVP script on a third machine or even the DUT.
-But make sure to keep the machine close to the traffic generator (either the T-Rex or Xena), as it needs to communicate with it to capture statistics.
+But make sure to keep the machine close to the traffic generator, as it needs to communicate with it to capture statistics.

 ### Install the PVP scripts
 First, we need to install the script on the machine: